Mitsuo Matayoshi

 He was born in Ginowan, Okinawa on February 5, 1944.
 After graduating from Chuo University in Tokyo in 1968, he moved back to Okinawa and ran a juku, a private school.
 Matayoshi was trained as a Protestant preacher, and through his religious studies developed a particular concept of Christianity strongly influenced by eschatology.
 In 1997, he established the World Economic Community Party, a political party based on his conviction that he was God.
 His concept was both religious and political, a mix of Christian eschatology like Augustine's De civitate Dei ("City of God") and conservative collectivism.
-He died from illness on July 20, 2018.
+He died from kidney cancer on 20 July 2018 in Tokyo, aged 74.

 Political program

-According to his programme he would have executed the Last Judgment as Christ, but within the current political system.
+According to his programme he would have carried out the Last Judgment as Christ, but within the current political system.
 His first step was to have been appointed the Prime Minister of Japan.
 Then he would have reformed Japanese society and be offered the post of the Secretary-General of the United Nations.
 Matayoshi would then have reigned over the whole world with two legitimate authorities, not only religious but also political.
 The world economic system would have been altered to encourage every nation to be self-sufficient, based on agriculture.
 He condemned permanent residency and the naturalisation of foreigners because he viewed the abandonment of one's motherland to be wrong.
 He wanted ethnically non-Japanese people to go back to their ancestral homeland even if they were born in Japan.
 He wanted the US to withdraw its army from all overseas positions, including Okinawa.
 After his Judgment he would have thrown the corrupt into the Fire (see Book of Revelation).